Neural Methods for Amortized Inference: SOFTWARE AND EXAMPLE

-Although amortised neural inference is a relatively new field, there are a number of easy-to-use software packages available.
-We outline these in Section~\ref{sec:software_only} and demonstrate their application through a simple illustrative example in Section~\ref{sec:illustration} where the model parameters are easily inferred using MCMC.
-We choose this model in order to show the similarity between the inferences obtained using the neural methods and those obtained using MCMC.
-An additional illustration that considers a model for which MCMC cannot be used is given in Section~\ref{sec:inv-max-stable} of the Supplementary Material.
-Code for these two examples is available at \url{https://github.com/andrewzm/Amortised_Neural_Inference_Review/}.
+Although amortized neural inference is a relatively new field, many easy-to-use software packages are publicly available.
+We outline these in Section~\ref{sec:software_only} and demonstrate their application through a simple example in Section~\ref{sec:illustration} where the model parameters are easily inferred using MCMC.
+An additional example with a model unsuitable for MCMC is given in Section~\ref{sec:inv-max-stable} of the Supplemental Appendix.
+Code for these two examples is available at \url{https://github.com/andrewzm/Amortized_Neural_Inference_Review/}.